 “I waited too long to apply for disability.
 I thought I was being responsible and self-sufficient by waiting.
 Plus, I thought it wise to put my effort elsewhere, since I’d heard it was difficult to apply.
+It turned out I got approved in six months, but by that time I had lost so many other things.
 My stoicism cost me.” – AM

 “I agree!
 I waited and now it is taking forever to get the assistance I so desperately need.
 If you are too sick to keep working, go ahead and do it!” – JVC